kjelloh/advent_of_code_2025/docs/scripts/scripts.md

 - The search space is up to 100^10
   (E.g., a joltage like {174,188,195,169,159,43,182,43} is around the order of 100^8)

+What observations can we do about the part 2 problem to help us solve it?

+- The way 'buttons' increment 'counters' sugests this is now an arithmetic problem?
+- We are to 'sum up' buttons to get the end sum represented by joltage?
+- We are looking for n0*buttons[0] + n1*buttons[1] + ... = joltage.

+It seems this equation has only one single solution?

+AHA!
+This is in fact a vector equation!

+- We have 10 unknowns (buttons can affect counters 0..9)
+- We get one equation per member in 'joltage'
+  (E.g., 8 for joltage {174,188,195,169,159,43,182,43})

 # day9 part 2

 We have a list of positions of red tiles on a 2D 'floor'.